JoeCianflone/rebase/readme.md

 ## Please Remember: this is a WIP

 If you're looking at this, cool, but there's a lot I've left out and I know it's not there at the moment.
-I've got a running list, please don't ask/tell me stuff, I know I've put together a roadmap.
+I've got a running list, please don't ask/tell me stuff, I know I've put together a road map.

 ## First, PHP

 This is using the latest version of PHP.
 While Laravel itself doesn't _need_ PHP 7.4, Rebase does make use of some 7.4 functionality so make sure you're on that locally, or you're gonna have a bad time.
 I'll update this to PHP 8 when it's stable, I usually wait about 2 to 4 weeks after release so if there are any gnarly bugs they're worked out.

+## Folder Language

+Language is important.
+Not just programming-wise, but the words we use in talking about our projects.
+Rebase *is* multi-tenant but I've found that calling things *tenant* and *landlord* seem to confuse people outside of the development world.
+To that end, I want to make sure that the language used *inside* the project is consistent so everyone working in it, with it, and around it knows what the hell we're talking about.

+### Shared vs Workspace

+The first two big divisions in the folder structure are between `shared` things and `workspace` things. `shared` in here means "landlord" or code that runs on the TLD. `workspace` means "tenant" or code that runs on the sub-domain.
+These are important distinctions because sometimes developers think of "shared" as "global" or "code that's used in multiple places and that is **not** the case here.
+You see this division in lots of places, but if it's ever not clear, that's a problem that needs to be addressed.

+### App vs Rebase

+This one kinda annoys me, but I can't think of anything better so until I do we gotta live with it.
+In this context, I'm only talking about `App` and `Rebase` inside the `js` or `css` folders.
+You shouldn't see these words outside of there (with the exception being the `app` directory for Laravel).
+In this context, `App` refers to "downstream things built on top of Rebase" while `Rebase` means "things that the upstream project, Rebase, controls."
+You really need to think about these two folders as which project controls what happens.
+So if you're working on your own project you put all your own JS/CSS inside `App`.
+This allows you to easily override upstream stuff and allows for upstream to update stuff too.

-## Directory Changes
+## Directory Augmentation

 There are no directory changes from a base Laravel standpoint.
 All folders are additive but more about organization, I did not and will not be changing the `app` folder.
 I get why some people think that's a good idea, but I'm personally against it.
 Why?
 Because it's just _one more thing_ I need to teach another developer.
 I've build some rather large Laravel projects the base structure is fine!
 When you move things, you now gotta remember where you put it and why, that's overhead you don't need.